 Ascending Path is locally owned and operated

 Ascending Path has been guiding worldwide since 1995.
 Matt founded the business after receiving a degree in Philosophy.
 He guided rock and ice climbing clients on the East Coast and expeditions to South America, Denali and the Himalayas.
 After meeting Heather on Denali, he decided to relocate full time to Alaska to persue their kismet.
 In between working international expeditions to Peru and the Himalayas and several seasons of science support and search and rescue for the US Antarctic Program, they opened Ascending Path for summer day trips in Girdwood in 2003.
-2018 will be AP’s 16th Alaskan summer season offering Naturalist Hiking, Glacier Tours, Rock Climbing and Ice Climbing based out of Anchorage and Girdwood.
+Seasonal offerings include Naturalist Hiking, Glacier Tours, Rock Climbing and Ice Climbing based out of Anchorage and Girdwood.
 AP has shared South-Central Alaska with over 12,000 clients!

 In fall of 2016, AP was awarded a 10 year permit with the USFS for the Spencer Glacier Whistle Stop, look for new products now and in the future…